 Monday to Friday

 Consultations: 11 am to 3 pm

 Front desk hours: 9 am to 3 pm

 Though many fertility centers in New York City and elsewhere chose to temporarily close, we did not feel that denying treatment was the right thing to do in CHR’s case.
 A huge percentage of our patients are “urgent” cases who cannot delay treatment for even a few months without significantly reducing the likelihood of a successful outcome.
 We remained open for our patients throughout the COVID-19 outbreak.

 At the same time, we felt that operating as normal was not the right thing to do either, as having a full office would increase the likelihood of our patients and staff being exposed to the virus, as well as making it difficult to practice social distancing.

-Therefore, we’ve aimed for a middle ground based on treatment urgency: CHR has been welcoming new patients who are considered urgent cases.
-For these urgent cases, evaluation and treatment can begin immediately.
-This includes women who:
+Therefore, we’ve aimed for a middle ground based on treatment urgency: Even during the peak of the pandemic in New York City, CHR kept welcoming new patients who are considered urgent cases.
+For these urgent cases, we started evaluation and treatment immediately.
+This included women who: